-If you are attending our “Traditional” Worship Service at 7:45 a.m. you will be guided to the Chapel & Prayer Room toward your right as you entered.
+If you are attending our “Traditional” Worship Service at 7:45 a.m. you will be guided to the Sanctuary toward your left as you entered.
 This Worship Service is most closely tied to The Divine Service, Setting Two in Lutheran Worship.
 The Music is from the older Lutheran Hymnal and is played on an electronic organ or piano with vocal accompaniment by members of our Music Ministry.

 If you are attending our “Contemporary” Worship Service at 10:00 you will be referred to the Sanctuary which some have nicknamed “The Dome” which will be to your left.
-This Service is a “Little Bit” different in that the order of worship postpones confession to right before Holy Communion and we have a time of Praise before the Reading of Holy Scripture and the Sermon, typically containing 3 songs in which our Music Ministry use their instruments and voices and which most closely follows which is best described in Psalm 150 Praise the LORD.
+This Service is a “Little Bit” different in that the order of worship postpones confession to right before Holy Communion and we have a time of Praise before the Reading of Holy Scripture and the Sermon.
 Praise God in his sanctuary; praise him in his mighty heavens.
 Praise him for his acts of power; praise him for his surpassing greatness.
 Praise him with the sounding of the trumpet, praise him with the harp and lyre, praise him with tambourine and dancing, praise him with the strings and flute, praise him with the clash of cymbals, praise him with resounding cymbals.
 Let everything that has breath praise the LORD.
 Praise the LORD.
 THEY DO THIS WELL and with some volume. (if you do not like Drums, Electric Guitars and other instruments, you may not prefer this style).
 There is a song during the offertory and during Holy Communion there are several.

 For Holy Communion we use individual cups “The small glasses around the outside of the tray contain wine and the glasses in the center contain white grape juice.”